 NY: Cooperstown and Lake Glimmerglass

-4 Day Inn Tour
+4 Day Hub & Spoke Inn Tour

 Join us in charming Cooperstown, nestled at the tip of Glimmerglass Lake in the Susquehanna Valley.
 Much of the land around the town has been owned by the same few families and passed down through generations.
 There’s been surprisingly little development over the years, leaving us with lightly traveled roads through rural countryside.
-When we’re not on our bicycles exploring our picturesque surroundings, there’s a lot to do in this vibrant historic town!
+When we’re not on our bicycles exploring our serene surroundings, there’s a lot to do in this vibrant historic town!

 Rolling terrain on quiet rural roads.
 Moderate cycling level.
+Easier with an electric-assist e-bike.

 3 nights lodging, 3 breakfasts, 3 picnic lunches, 3 dinners, snacks, cavern tour, detailed cue sheets, van support & trained guides.